fbpx

 RPA and BPM

-Everyone these days is talking about RPA and BPM.
-Vendors in these fields are pushing their products while the customers are confused about what they can, and cannot expect from these offerings.
+Everyone these days is talking about BPM Vs RPA.
+Vendors in these fields are pushing their products while the customers are confused about what they can and cannot expect from these offerings.
 Let’s clear the air once and for all.

 Digital transformation is a rather weary process for most businesses.
 The crippling pandemic has accelerated it considerably due to the pressure to keep operations running.
 This has brought automation into the limelight once again.
 What was once a futuristic luxury is now a necessity that every business needs to embrace.